The Application Process and Pre-Departure

 It is mandatory that you have health insurance while studying abroad.
 Students accepted to study abroad will receive further information about various insurance programs and levels of necessary coverage at the orientation sessions.
 For more information regarding health insurance while studying abroad, go to the Travel Insurance Review.

 Will all of my credits transfer back to Lock Haven after studying abroad?

 Yes, your grades and credits will be sent to the CGE directly from the partner university where you studied.

 How long will it take to receive my grades?

 Grading systems are different in every country and sometimes between universities in the same country.
 It will take several weeks to transfer your grades to our student system and have them entered at the Lock Haven University Office of Enrollment Services.
 The delay in receiving your grades from your study abroad site can occasionally result in up to a four month delay in your grades being recorded at the Office of Enrollment Services.

 Can I extend my study abroad experience?

 Generally, it is possible to extend your study abroad experience for an additional semester.
-If you wish to continue your study abroad experience, please contact Rosana Campbell at the IIS as soon as possible.
+If you wish to continue your study abroad experience, please contact Rosana Campbell at the CGE as soon as possible.
 You can e-mail at: email@example.com

 How do I register for classes for my next semester at LHU while I am abroad?